Pulmonary-renal syndrome is not a specific entity but is a syndrome that has a specific differential diagnosis and a specific sequence of testing.

-Pulmonary function tests and bronchoalveolar lavage are not diagnostic of PRS but can be used to help confirm diffuse alveolar hemorrhage in patients with glomerulonephritis and pulmonary infiltrates but without hemoptysis.
-Lavage fluid that remains hemorrhagic after sequential sampling establishes diffuse alveolar hemorrhage, especially in the context of falling Hct.
+Pulmonary function tests Overview of Tests of Pulmonary Function Pulmonary function tests provide measures of airflow, lung volumes, gas exchange, response to bronchodilators, and respiratory muscle function.
+Basic pulmonary function tests available in the... read more and bronchoalveolar lavage are not diagnostic but can be used to help confirm diffuse alveolar hemorrhage in patients with glomerulonephritis and pulmonary infiltrates but without hemoptysis.
+Lavage fluid that remains hemorrhagic after sequential sampling establishes diffuse alveolar hemorrhage, especially when hematocrit is falling.

-Immunosuppression is the cornerstone of treatment.
-Standard induction-remission regimens include pulse IV methylprednisolone (500 to 1000 mg IV once/day for 3 to 5 days).
-As life-threatening features subside, the corticosteroid dose can be reduced; 1 mg/kg prednisone (or equivalent) po once/day is given for the first month, then tapered over the next 3 to 4 mo.
-Cyclophosphamide should be added to corticosteroid therapy in critically ill patients with generalized disease, at a dose of 0.5 to 1 g/m 2 IV given as a pulse once/mo or orally (1 to 2 mg/kg once/day).
-Plasma exchange is also often used, particularly in Goodpasture syndrome and certain vasculitides.
+Immunosuppression is the cornerstone of treatment of pulmonary-renal syndrome.
+Standard induction-remission regimens include pulse IV methylprednisolone (500 to 1000 mg IV once a day for 3 to 5 days).
+As life-threatening features subside, the corticosteroid dose can be reduced; 1 mg/kg prednisone (or equivalent) orally once a day is given for the first month, then tapered over the next 3 to 4 months.

-The most suggestive clue to PRS is often that patients have both unexplained pulmonary and renal symptoms, even when such symptoms occur at different times.
+The most suggestive clue to pulmonary-renal syndrome is often that patients have both unexplained pulmonary and renal symptoms, even when such symptoms occur at different times.

 Do routine laboratory tests (including urinalysis and chest x-ray) as well as autoantibody testing.

-Confirm the diagnosis when necessary with lung or renal biopsy.
+Confirm the diagnosis when necessary with lung or kidney biopsy.